nyanmisaka/JavascriptSubtitlesOctopus/README.md

 simply will not draw anything in canvas, mostly on low end devices.

 **WARNING: Experimental, not stable and not working in some browsers**

+#### Render Ahead (WASM Blending with pre-rendering) (EXPERIMENTAL)
+Upon creating the SubtitleOctopus instance, set `renderAhead` in the options to a positive value to use this mode.
+In this mode, SubtitleOctopus renders events in advance (using WASM blending) so that they are ready in time.
+The amount of pre-rendered events is controlled by the `renderAhead` option.
+Each pre-rendered event is provided with information about its start time, end time, and end time of the gap after (if any).
+This mode will analyse the events to avoid rendering empty sections or rerendering non-animated events.
+Resizing the video player clears the cache of pre-rendered events (the threshold is set by `resizeVariation`).

+> The `renderMode` and `lossyRender` options are ignored.

+> **WARNING: Experimental, may stall on heavily animated subtitles** This mode tries to render every transition - at worst, every frame - in advance.
+If the rendering of many frames takes too long and the cache of prepared frames gets depleted (e.g. during a long section with heavy animations), the current subtitle-frame will continue to be displayed until the prerendering can catch up again.
+Adjusting `prescaleFactor`, `prescaleHeightLimit` and `maxRenderHeight` to lower the resolution of the rendering canvas can work around this at the expense of visual quality.

 ### Brotli Compressed Subtitles